Galacticica/RZPercussion_Site/README.md

 - custom urls

 # Next Steps
-- sort options for performance page
+- sorting options for performance page
+    - newest first
+    - oldest first
+    - a-z
-- filtering for performance page
+- filtering by instrument or ensemble type for performance page
 - composition page with same filtering options
 - others performance page with same filtering options
     - also has link to form to send in performances